stuartio/pypeline/README.md

 ### Variable Setup

 Variables can be configured in one of two ways.
 If you create a variable without the --JSONPaths parameter then it is considered a 'value variable'.
 In these cases pypeline will locate all instances of `${env.<variable name>}` throughout your rule tree and replace them with the value you have specified per environment.
+Value variables can be either string, integer or boolean, though you cannot create a boolean variable from the command line and must edit the variableDefinitions.json file manually to achieve this.
+Boolean variables can be used to enable or disable behaviours that you do not wish to be removed from one environment or another.

 Alternatively, you can specify the location(s) in JSON Path format of where you would like to replace your variable.
 For example, if you wanted to replace the default origin hostname you could specify a JSON Path of `$.rules.behaviors[0].options.hostname`.
 The benefit of this approach is that you do not need to touch your templates, and as such re-importing them would not require you to update your local copy.